Are nuts really that good?

 danger sign on a cliff by the ocean to symbolize the danger that nuts might represent if we don't eat them in moderation

-• Second, nuts add a lot of calories to your diet.
+• Secondly, nuts add a lot of calories to your diet.
 Imagine you are on an island where all you can eat is nuts.
-Well, it would only take about 3 cups of nuts every day to cover your daily caloric needs (based on a 2,000 calorie diet).
+Well, it would only take about 3 cups of nuts every day to cover your daily caloric needs (based on a 2,000 calorie diet, which by the way can be quite a lot depending on your age, gender, size, and level of activity).
 OK, I know, you are not planning on eating 3 cups of nuts tomorrow, but you know what?
-If you are not paying attention, you might end up swallowing 1 cup of nuts quite easily.
+If you are not paying attention, you might end up swallowing 1 cup of nuts quite easily while watching TV or chatting with friends during Happy Hour.
 If you don’t get rid of other sources of calories at the same time, your waistline might not like it.

 • Third, nuts are way too easy to snack on… and on, and on, and on!
 If you had to peel, cut, and cook nuts, the fat and the calories I mentioned above would not be much of a problem.
 But nuts are so easy to nibble on that we often swallow them without noticing.
 They end up like one of those “add-on” items on Amazon.
 You don't really pay attention to them, but in the end, you are still paying for them!
 Yes, true, nuts are much healthier than chips or candies, no question about this, but the thing with nuts is that there is no guilt, and as a result, fewer limits.
 “They are so healthy, my doctor told me to eat them!”
 So we have a tendency to track them less and indulge more; that's where the danger lies.